tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 This will save the result to an output zip file, called `code_stats.zip` by default.

-Send this file to [Tidal Migrations support](mailto:support@tidalmigrations.com), and they'll upload it to your Tidal Migrations workspace for you.
+Send this file to [Tidal support](mailto:support@tidalmigrations.com), and they'll upload it to your Tidal workspace for you.

 ## Database Analysis